 I can’t deny how the Yamaha HS5 Powered Studio Monitor brings out the best that Yamaha has yet to offer.

 Customizable frequency responses, easy-to-use response controls, and an ergonomic size help you get the MOST OPTIMAL home studio experience.

 With all its outstanding features, you’ll get more than what you paid for with these studio monitor speakers.

 Before you click the purchase links, remember all the considerations in choosing the ideal studio monitor at the right price.

 In the end, your goal is to monitor audio properly to get the best results.

-If you’re still confused what’s the difference between a studio monitor from regular speakers, we have the guide just for you!
+If you’re still confused what’s the difference between a studio monitor from regular speakers, I have the guide just for you!

-And if you’re looking for much cheaper choices, check out our list of the Best Studio Monitors Under $200.
+And if you’re looking for much cheaper choices, check out my list of the Best Studio Monitors Under $200.